arkgupta17/EduPilot-RAG-AI-Program-Assistant/README.md

 # EduPilot
-AI-powered course assistant that answers any question about any educational program — instantly.
+AI-powered course assistant that answers any question about any educational program - instantly.

 EduPilot uses a RAG (Retrieval-Augmented Generation) pipeline to scrape official program pages, index the content, and answer student queries with grounded, accurate responses.
 No hallucinations.
 No guesswork.

-Built for FrostHack @ IIT Mandi — Xpecto'26.
+Built for FrostHack @ IIT Mandi - Xpecto'26.

 ## What it does

 Prospective students waste hours digging through cluttered college websites trying to find fees, eligibility, curriculum details, and career outcomes.
-EduPilot fixes that — paste any program URL and ask anything in plain English.
+EduPilot fixes that -paste any program URL and ask anything in plain English.

 ---